aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-0/_index.md

 //Save spreadsheet as HTML

-book.save("output.html", options)
+book.save("output.html", options);

 {{< /highlight >}}
-### **Added Shape.MarcoName Property**
+### **Added Shape.MacroName Property**
-Aspose.Cells for Java 8.6.0 has exposed the Shape.MarcoName property that can be used to [assign a VBA module to a form control](/cells/java/assign-macro-code-to-form-control/) such a Button in order to provide the interaction.
-The property is of type string therefore it can accept the module name and assigns it to the control.
+Aspose.Cells for Java 8.6.0 has exposed the `Shape.MacroName` property that can be used to [assign a VBA module to a form control](/cells/java/assign-macro-code-to-form-control/) such as a Button in order to provide the interaction.
+The property is of type `String`; therefore, it can accept the module name and assign it to the control.

 Following is the simple usage scenario.